ltpritamanand/SVM-Uncertainty-PI/README.md

 Companion code for the paper submitted to TMLR.

 ## Overview

-Prediction intervals (PIs) from stochastic learners — neural networks, random forests, gradient-boosted trees, deep sequence models, even zero-shot forecasting foundation models — change every time you retrain them.
-Different random seeds, different initializations, different intervals.
-That run-to-run instability is rarely reported alongside coverage and width, even though it directly affects how much a practitioner can trust a single reported interval.
+Prediction intervals (PIs) produced by  neural networks, random forests, gradient-boosted trees, deep sequence models vary across retraining runs.
+Differences in random seed and initialization yield different intervals from the same model on the same data.
+This run-to-run instability is rarely reported alongside coverage and width, despite directly bearing on the reliability of any single reported interval.

-This paper argues that **Support Vector Machine–based quantile regression (SVQR) and its linear-programming variant (LPSVM) solve a convex, deterministic optimization problem** — so, unlike NN/QRF/XGB/LSTM/GRU/TCN/Mamba-style models, they produce the *same* prediction interval every time, with zero run-to-run variance, while matching or beating those stochastic baselines on coverage (PICP) and interval width (MPIW), typically at a fraction of the compute cost.
+This paper argues that **Support Vector Machine–based quantile regression produces the same prediction interval on every retraining run**  in contrast to NN, QRF, XGB, LSTM, GRU, TCN, and Mamba-style models, it exhibits zero run-to-run variance, while matching or exceeding these stochastic baselines on coverage (PICP) and interval width (MPIW), typically at substantially lower computational cost.

-The repo reproduces every figure and table in the paper across UCI regression benchmarks, three univariate time-series datasets, a large-scale electricity load dataset (Amprion), a distribution-shift setting, and a zero-shot foundation model baseline (Amazon Chronos).

-## Core idea: the σ_opt / σ_in decomposition

-The paper's central diagnostic, computed throughout the codebase, splits total prediction variance into two sources:

-- **σ_opt** — variance caused by the *optimization process* (different seeds/inits of the same stochastic model yield different intervals).
-SVQR, LPSVM, and GPR solve convex/closed-form problems, so **σ_opt = 0 by construction**.
-NN, QRF, XGB, LSTM, GRU, TCN, Mamba, and Chronos all have σ_opt > 0.
-- **σ_in** — variance attributable to the input data itself, independent of the model's optimization.

-Alongside this, every experiment reports:
-- **PICP** — Prediction Interval Coverage Probability (does the interval contain the true value at the target rate?)
-- **MPIW** — Mean Prediction Interval Width (how tight is the interval?)

-The paper's recurring result: **SVM-based quantile regressors hit target coverage with competitive or tighter intervals at σ_opt = 0**, i.e. the same (or better) statistical performance with zero instability and, in most settings, 1–2 orders of magnitude less training time.
+The repository is organized as follows :

 ## Structure